vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 To deliver all necessary proofs, the following steps are performed:

 - In preflight, we execute Solidity code on the host.
 Each time the db is called, the value is fetched via Ethereum JSON RPC.
-Then, the proof is stored in the local database called ProofDb.
+Then, the proof is stored in the local database called `ProofDb`;
-- The serialized content of ProofDb is passed via stdin to the guest.
+- serialized content of `ProofDb` is passed via stdin to the `guest`;
-- The guest deserializes content into a local database StateDb.
+- `guest` deserializes content into a `StateDb`;
-- Solidity code is executed inside revm using a local copy of StateDb.
+- Solidity code is executed inside `revm` using `StateDb`.

 Since that Solidity execution is deterministic, database in the guest has exactly the data it requires.